 Ibiza is particularly renowned for its lively nightlife scene.
 The trendy hotspot is a favorite with sunbathers and jet setters thanks to its stunning beaches and stylish oceanfront clubs.
-Dance the night away, or settle in at a cozy café to enjoy a cocktail and the sunset.
+After spending the day exploring Ibiza on an off-road adventure, dance the night away, or settle in at a cozy café to enjoy a cocktail and the sunset.

 4. Appreciate incredible architecture.

 Whether you’re an architecture buff or just love snapping Instagrams of cool buildings, you’re going to love Spain.